 Through its various residency programs, spanning playwriting to filmmaking to social justice, SPACE has hosted over 1,200 residents since its inaugural season in 2011, and has developed a reputation as an incubator for some of our culture’s most exciting and relevant creators.
 SPACE is proud to count among its many alumni Academy Award winners, Tony Award nominees and winners, Pulitzer Prize finalists, Guggenheim fellows, Obie Award winners and MacArthur "Genius" Award recipients.

 SPACE was founded by artists for artists.
 The story begins in late 2009, when Executive Director Emily Simoness, a 7th generation Ryder family member, visited Ryder Farm for the first time.
 Taking in the natural beauty of the property and its historic buildings, Emily, then an actress, saw the potential for an artistic home away from home for the artists she knew that were fighting to make their work while making a living in New York City.
 With the help of an army of inspired artists, volunteers, friends and family, SPACE on Ryder Farm was born.

-With its roots in the theatre community, over the years SPACE has grown into a destination where artists of all disciplines, as well as nonprofit organizations, activists and community organizers come to do their most important work.
-SPACE has held symposia on the intersection of creativity and activism, piloted a Family Residency that provides childcare for parent artists, launched a Film Lab, created a mentorship residency for very early-career playwrights, nurtured more than 50 young professionals through its intern program, rehabilitated and reinvigorated historic buildings on Ryder Farm and integrated the creative mission of SPACE into support for the organic farming operation.
+With its roots in the theatre community, over the years SPACE has grown into a place where artists of all disciplines, as well as nonprofit organizations, activists and community organizers come to do their most important work.
+SPACE has instituted a Family Residency that provides childcare for parent artists, held symposia on the intersection of creativity and activism, launched a Film Lab, created a mentorship residency for very early-career playwrights, nurtured more than 50 young professionals through its intern program and has preserved historic buildings while supporting and championing the organic farming operations at Ryder Farm.